vawser/Cinders-DS3/readme-mod.txt

 #----------------------------------------
 Decompress your .zip file.

-Drop in your Dark Souls III Game directory the Cinders folder, modengine.ini, Dinput8.dll, HoodiePatcher.ini and HoodiePatcher.dll:
+Drop the Cinders folder into your Dark Souls III Game directory, and the following files: modengine.ini, Dinput8.dll, HoodiePatcher.ini and HoodiePatcher.dll.

-~\steamapps\common\DARK SOULS III\Game\
+The Dark Souls III Game directory is normally: ~\steamapps\common\DARK SOULS III\Game\

 After you did all the above go to modengine.ini and look for:
 - LoadlooseParams (and set it to 1 if its not already)